Grön: Grön 2:1 Bliss Strawberry Pearls - CBD/THC | Leafly

 Lusciously Sweet.
 Delicately Smooth.

 Nobody can resist the flavor of freshly picked strawberries.
-Like a summer drive, you may experience ‘warm-wind-through-your-hair’ sensations.
-20mg of CBD and 10mg of THC will give you a full body blissfulness that’s perfect for a romantic dinner out, a body-moving workout, or long walk through your favorite park.
+Like a summer drive across Sauvie Island, you may experience ‘warm-wind-through-your-hair’ sensations.
+10mg of CBD and 5mg of THC will give you a full body blissfulness that’s perfect for a romantic dinner out, a body-moving workout, or long walk through your favorite park.

 What’s in it?